Facility & Rental Information

 Main Auditorium/Marie Fleming Hall/Tolko Millennium Foyer/Coatcheck Gallery

-- All rates are subject a 4% annual increase.
+- All rates are subject a minimum 2% annual increase.

 Non Resident Tax Policy